ammirato/openscad_designs/libraries/BOSL2/tutorials/Attachments.md

 meets at that edge or corner.
 You can always apply a `rotation()` to change the orientation of the child object, but in order to do this, you need to figure out the correct rotation.
-The `orient()` module provides a mechanism for re-orienting the child() that eases this burden.
-Using its `anchor=` argument you can orient the child relative to the parent anchor directions.
-This is different than giving an `orient=` argument to the child, because that orients relative to the parent's global coordinate system by just using the vector directly instead of orienting to the parent's anchor, which takes account of face orientation.
+The `orient()` module provides a mechanism for re-orienting the child() that eases this burden: it can orient the child relative to the parent anchor directions.
+This is different than giving an `orient=` argument to the child, because that orients relative to the parent's global coordinate system by just using the vector directly, instead of orienting to the parent's anchor, which takes account of face orientation.
 A series of three examples shows the different results.
 In the first example, we use only `position()`.
 The child cube is erected pointing upwards, in the Z direction.
 In the second example we use `orient=RIGHT` in the child and the result is that the child object points in the X+ direction, without regard for the shape of the parent object.
-In the final example we apply `orient(anchor=RIGHT)` and the child is oriented relative to the slanted right face of the parent using the parent RIGHT anchor.
+In the final example we apply `orient(RIGHT)` and the child is oriented relative to the slanted right face of the parent using the parent RIGHT anchor.